Technology Help Desk

 Guide to Transitioning Norse Apps for Non-Graduates

-Students lose access to their Norse Apps if they haven’t been enrolled for 6 months and haven’t graduated—typically this because the student took an extended leave of absence, withdrew, transferred, or was otherwise not on-track to graduate.
+Students lose access to their Norse Apps if they haven’t been enrolled for at least a year and haven’t graduated—typically this because the student took an extended leave of absence, withdrew, transferred, was dismissed, or was otherwise not on-track to graduate.

 This page covers creating an archival backup, unlinking third-party services, and migrating common services.
 You can learn more about when access ends and other changes to access at our Transitioning Digital Services for Non-Graduates page.

-We recommend that you begin transitioning your account while you’re still on campus.
+We recommend that you begin transitioning as soon as you can.

 In a nutshell…